THE MISSION

 UPDATES

-Want to stay up-to-date on the Canadian Canoe Pilgrimage and learn how you can get involved?
-Send us your email and we will reach out when we have news.
+Want to stay up-to-date on the Canadian Canoe Pilgrimage?
+Send us your email.

 NEWS